taji/Lord-of-the-Rings-SDK/pull_request_template.md

 *6 - What would you change in your current SDK solution?*

 a.
 Fix the permission issue for configuring LOTR_API_KEY and LOTR_API_BASE_URL environment variables.
 b.
+I would move the API test action to after deployment.
+c.
 I'm not happy with the string based filtering mechanism as it could expose an API security vulnerability.
 I'd prefer a proper domain specific language or checked syntax approach similar to graph ql.

 *7 - On a scale of 1 to 10 (10 being the highest), how would you rate this solution?*